Depop is an online marketplace as well as a social media platform that allows users to buy and sell clothes.

 The first fee is what the company refers to as the Depop fee, which is equal to 10 percent.
 So, if an item sells for $100, Depop gets to keep $10.

-According to the platform, Depop charges the fee “to keep the app up and running, with general up-keep costs and to pay all of our employees, from engineers, to design, to our product team.”
+According to Depop, it imposes the fee “to keep the app up and running, with general up-keep costs and to pay all of our employees, from engineers, to design, to our product team.”

 In comparison, Poshmark charges 20 percent on sales above $15 (and a $2.95 fixed fee on sales below) while Vinted asks its buyers to pay 5 percent.